MihaGasper/b-app/README.md

 This is a object storage app.
 App provides a way to list, add and remove buckets as well as add, list and remove objects from a bucket.
 It also renders object and bucket details.

-App must have correct API URLs to work and pass the tests.
+For working app (and pass the tests), correct API URLs must be inserted.
 For demo purposes I added mock www.better.si API URL, which doesn't return anything.

 Main features are lazy loading modules, stateless/stateful components, unit tests.
 Implementing RxJS would be an overkill for this kind of app.

+Demo can be done on tech hire meeting.

 ###### Docker (works only with correct API URL)